Baby Starter Kit: What Do You Need?

 Initial sleep equipment

-• Co-sleeper, family bed, or baby crib (Discuss beforehand what suits you best.)
+• Co-sleeper, family, or baby crib (Discuss beforehand what suits you best.)

 • Nipple with the smallest hole